Summer Undergraduate Research Experience

 What is SURE?

 The SURE program funds promising undergraduate researchers for eight weeks over the summer to engage in faculty-supervised research.
-The SURE program will support students with a $2,800 stipend and on-campus housing if needed.
-Faculty may be provided with a $400 stipend to offset the cost of supplies/materials necessary for research.
+The SURE program will support students with either a $3,200 stipend (40 hours/week) or $1,600 stipend (20 hours/week) and on-campus housing if needed.
+Faculty may be provided with a $400 stipend to offset the cost of supplies/materials necessary to support student research.
 SURE is sponsored by the Division of Research and Sponsored Programs and the Office of the President.
 In addition, SURE is supported by the following individuals, departments, colleges, institutes and others: